tangqiaoboy/xcode_tool/README.markdown

 The xcode tool project is planed to be a collection of xcode tools.

-Now, it contains 3 tool:
+Now, it contains the following tools:

 ####1.
 Code snippets management.